YeongHyeon/YeongHyeon.github.io/_posts/2024-02-17-travel_europe_zurich2.md

 		<img src="/images/2024-02_Europe/240217_Zurich/IMG_6420.jpeg" width="300">
 		<img src="/images/2024-02_Europe/240217_Zurich/IMG_6418.jpeg" width="300">
 	</p>
 	<figcaption>The building was made up of stacked containers, and the inner space was connected by steel stairs.
 There was a laptop bag caught my eye, but I didn't want to increase my luggage.
-So I bought a small pouch with the same pattern.</figcaption>
+So I just bought a small pouch with the same pattern.</figcaption>
 </figure>
 <br>